Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows: Projected Monotone Flow

 \begin{lemma}\longthmtitle{Projection onto Tangent Cone is Feasible} If $x \in \Cc$ and MFCQ holds at $x$, then $K_\text{proj}(x) \neq \emptyset$. \end{lemma}

 We then use the feedback controller

 where we set the objective function to be

 This function measures the magnitude of the ``modification'' of the drift term in~\eqref{eq:variational-system}.
-Thus, the QP-based controller~\eqref{eq:qp-proj-controller-u-v} has the interpretation, at each $x$, of finding the control input such that the closed-loop system dynamics are as close as possible to~$-F(x)$, while still being in $T_\Cc(x)$.
+Thus, the quadratic program (QP)~\eqref{eq:qp-proj-controller-u-v} has the interpretation, at each $x$, of finding the control input such that the closed-loop system dynamics are as close as possible to~$-F(x)$, while still being in $T_\Cc(x)$.
 In general, the program given by~\eqref{eq:qp-proj-controller-u-v} does not have unique solutions.
-Despite this, we show below that the closed-loop dynamics of \eqref{eq:variational-system} is well defined regardless of which solution to \eqref{eq:qp-proj-controller} is chosen.
+Despite this, we show below that the closed-loop dynamics of \eqref{eq:variational-system} is well-defined regardless of which solution to \eqref{eq:qp-proj-controller} is chosen.
 We refer to it as the \emph{projected monotone flow}.